Dear Mom who can’t seem to get everything done!This post may contain affiliate links. Please see my disclosure policy for more details.

 Whether you’re a stay-at-home mom or a ceo-mom, it feels like you’re constantly working doesn’t it?
 (And if you’re like me, oftentimes when you’re sleeping your brain is even at work listening for your precious little one’s cries.)

-I’ll be the first person to admit that I don’t have it all-together (and if you’ve read my Tales of an Inexperienced Mom series you already know that), but I just can’t pass up the opportunity to share a few tips that I’ve learned over the last year of being a mom.
+I’ll be the first person to admit that I don’t have it all together, but I just can’t pass up the opportunity to share a few tips that I’ve learned being a mom.
 Hopefully they’ll encourage you, remind you know that you’re not alone and help you on this motherhood journey that we’re on.

 Why don’t we dive on in!
 Shall we?

 Here are my 4 tips to survive the throws of motherhood when it seems like you can’t get everything done!